Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Prog1.rst

 **Delivery**

 Beyond the workshop manual there are videos, tutorials, lectures and links to other material (e.g. manuals, articles).
 This a hands on workshop.
-People will be avalable to help throughout.
+People will be available to help throughout.